THOTH AI: Ancient Egyptian & Coptic AI Assistant (multi-lingual)

 THOTH (https://somiyagawa.com/thoth) is an AI-powered chatbot that analyzes and translates Ancient Egyptian and Coptic texts, created on the Dify platform using Claude 3.5 Sonnet as the base LLM (large-language model) with RAG (retrieval augmented generation) from various Egyptological and Coptological data.
 The system implements advanced natural language processing techniques to parse grammatical structures, perform OCR on Coptic and Ancient Egyptian transliteration printed texts, and facilitate research queries and pedagogical applications.
 While THOTH represents significant technological progress in digital Egyptology, results require verification against established resources, including the Thesaurus Linguae Aegyptiae, Coptic SCRIPTORIUM, and Coptic Dictionary Online.

 The system complements traditional scholarship, automating routine quick analytical tasks to enable more profound interpretive work.
 This approach fosters interdisciplinary collaboration between linguistics, archaeology, and computer science.
 Moreover, THOTH’s translation and mentoring function can help revitalize the Bohairic Coptic movement.
 Additionally, THOTH can be combined with music-generative AI such as SUNO and can be a powerful tool for creating Coptic songs.
 Through systematic user feedback integration and iterative development, THOTH’s capabilities continue to expand.
-The project exemplifies how emerging technologies can enhance ancient language research while maintaining rigorous scholarly standards.
+The project attempts to show how emerging technologies can enhance ancient language research while maintaining rigorous scholarly standards.

 Use cases: Coptic AI Songs